skorskip/pumpkinApp/README.md

 # PumpkinApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.
+Follow all instructions inside the pumpkin-ui directory.

 ## Development server